Multivariable CLT for critical points: Generalities and main result

-\begin{remark} Some remarks are in order.
-Assumption {\rm (A1)} establishes minimal regularity and non-degeneracy for the underlying random field.
-Compared to previous works \cite{EL,nico,AL}, it is worth pointing out that our work does not ask for isotropy.
-Besides, note that Assumption {\rm (A1)} implies by \cite{aal}, Prop.2.1. that the sample paths of $\X$ are almost surely Morse:
+\begin{remark} Assumption {\rm (A1)} establishes minimal regularity and non-degeneracy conditions for the underlying random field.
+Compared to previous works \citep{EL,nico,AL}, it is worth pointing out that our work does not ask for isotropy, except for setting the non-degeneracy of the limit distribution.
+Besides, note that {\rm (A1)} implies by \citep[Prop.2.1.]{aal} that the sample paths of $\X$ are almost surely Morse:

+Assumption {\rm (A1)} is met, for instance, if the covariance is $C^4$ with some logarithmic regularity of its fourth derivative at zero.
 Assumption {\rm (A2)} is natural according to previous works \cite{geman,K:L-geman,AL}.
-Assumption {\rm (A3)} provides a simple way to unify the necessary integrability of the covariance function and its derivatives.
-Finally, Assumption {\rm (A4)} simplifies the computations involved in the lower bounds for the limit variance. \end{remark}
+Proposition \ref{p:prop} below gives sufficient conditions for {\rm (A2)} to hold.
+Assumption {\rm (A3)} provides a simple way to unify the necessary integrability of the covariance function and its derivatives regarding the proof of the asymptotic normality.
+Assumption {\rm (A4)} simplifies the computations involved in the lower bounds for the limit variance.
+Note that Assumption {\rm (A3)} implies that the spectral density exists so that the second part of Assumption {\rm (A4)} can be reduced to the positiveness of the spectral density around $0$.
+Finally, it is worth mentioning that these four assumptions are met for classical families of Gaussian fields as: Bargmann-fock, Mat\'ern (with $\nu>2$), random wave model. \end{remark}